IndigoUnited/node-level-atomics/README.md

 This module adds a bunch of typical atomic operations, like insert, replace and counter (increment/decrement) to LevelDB, and adds capacity to multiple parallel operations, like multi gets, multi inserts, and so on.

+### Core goals

+- All key-value operations should be *multi* friendly (support multiple operations in one call).
+- All added operations should be atomic.
+- Common operations should be easy to use, and not use `Error` for common, expected scenarios:
+    - `get`, `del` and `replace` don't return `Error` if keys don't exist, and instead provide an additional `misses` argument.
+    - `insert` doesn't return `Error` if key already exists, and instead provides an `existing` argument.
+    - `counter` always succeeds, even if key does not exist, and you can provide initial value for those cases.

 ```js
 var level   = require('level');
 var atomics = require('level-atomics');